David Pryor: Political career

 Pryor first won elected office representing Ouachita County in the Arkansas House of Representatives in 1960.
-Seated as a member of the 63rd Arkansas General Assembly, Pryor would win reelection to the seat in 1962 and 1964.
+He challenged and defeated the incumbent, William S. Andrews, the grandfather of State Representative Wade Andrews.
+Pryor was seated as a member of the 63rd Arkansas General Assembly, Pryor would win reelection to the seat in 1962 and 1964.

 In 1966, Pryor was elected to Congress following a vacancy that year after U.S. President Lyndon B. Johnson appointed fellow Democrat Oren Harris to a federal judgeship.
 He was not a candidate for reelection in 1972, instead challenging longtime U.S. Senator John L. McLellan in the Democratic Primary.
 Pryor lost to McLellan in a runoff by less than 20,000 votes.

 Pryor entered the 1974 Democratic Gubernatorial Primary when Governor Dale Bumpers declined a third term to successfully challenge Senator J. William Fulbright.
 Pryor narrowly avoided a runoff in the primary, defeating former governor Orval Faubus and Lt.
 Governor Bob C. Riley, then easily besting Arkansas Republican Party Executive Director Ken Coon in the General Election.
 Pryor was reelected in 1976, gaining 66 percent of the vote in the Democratic Primary against former Razorback football great Jim Lindsey, and 86 percent in November against a token Republican.
 He served as Governor of Arkansas from January 14, 1975 to January 3, 1979.
 Navigating a difficult economy from the 1974–76 recession, Pryor appointed banker and future governor Frank D. White as his economic development director.

 He declined a third term in order to seek McLellan's former seat in 1978 (the senator died in 1977) and faced two congressmen: Jim Guy Tucker and Ray Thornton in the Democratic Primary.
 Pryor advanced to a runoff with Tucker, and defeated the central Arkansas congressman by 12 points.
 He defeated a Republican and Independent opponents in the General Election with 76 percent of the vote.

 In 1984, in spite of the Ronald Reagan landslide, Pryor defeated central Arkansas Congressman Ed Bethune in a race dominated by national GOP money backing Bethune.
 In 1990, Pryor defeated a write-in candidate; no other Democrat or Republican filed.
 He retired in 1996 and was replaced by Republican congressman Tim Hutchinson.